 Five colleges offer an official Opening University 'Learning Space': Fife College, Dumfries and Galloway College, New College Lanarkshire, South Lanarkshire College and West College Scotland.
 These gives OU students and staff across the Fife, Dumfries and Galloway, Lanarkshire and Renfrewshire areas access within each college to

-The OU has recently introduced a campus-based model with some colleges where OU curriculum can be delivered in collaboration with colleges on campus.
-Students continue to use the college as their study base and benefit from a supportive peer group and a known tutor for their OU studies.
+The OU delivers curriculum in collaboration with some colleges on their campuses.
+Students have the opportunity to progress from their HND to university level studies by transferring credit.
+They can continue to use the college as their study base, and benefit from a supportive peer group and a known tutor at the college for their OU studies.

 For many students, being based at their college is the only option available to them to continue studying due to financial or geographical constraints, caring responsibilities, their employment or disability.
 Enquire at your college if you would like to find out more.

-Hear from graduate Rebecca Brown and read about graduate Josh Malcolm, who both achieved honours degrees in Combined Social Sciences from The OU, delivered in partnership with Ayrshire College.
-Josh is pictured below (third from right) with fellow graduates from Ayrshire, North East Scotland and Fife Colleges, who studied for their degrees on campus-based programmes.
+Graduate Josh Malcolm achieved an honours degree in Combined Social Sciences from The OU, delivered in partnership with Ayrshire College.
+Josh is pictured at the top of the page (third from right) with fellow graduates from Ayrshire, North East Scotland and Fife Colleges, who studied for their degrees on campus-based programmes.

-The campus-based programme features in an article on the 'Learner journey' by (the then) Learning and Teaching Co-ordinator at The OU in Scotland Joan Thomson, which was published in The Scotsman.
-You can read the article here.
+The campus-based programme features in an article on the 'Learner journey' in The Scotsman by (the then) Learning and Teaching Co-ordinator at The OU in Scotland Joan Thomson.

-From October 2017 The OU and City of Glasgow College will pilot an innovative degree programme at the new state-of-the-art college campus in Glasgow.
+Since October 2017 The OU and City of Glasgow College have been piloting an innovative degree programme at the new state-of-the-art college campus in Glasgow.

-In an extension of our college campus-based delivery, The OU will deliver a portfolio of modules from Levels 1-3 at the College.
-This will meet local demand for a combined programme of Social Sciences and Arts modules, with students studying towards the award of the flexible Bachelor of Arts (Hons) Open degree.
+In an extension of our college campus-based delivery, The OU is delivering a portfolio of modules from Levels 1-3 at the College.
+This is meeting local demand for a combined programme of Social Sciences and Arts modules, with students studying towards the award of the flexible Bachelor of Arts (Hons) Open degree.

-The programme will also provide opportunities for students studying HNC and HND Social Science at the College to join the programme at Stage 2 or 3.
+The programme also provides opportunities for students studying HNC and HND Social Science at the College to join at Stage 2 or 3 of the Open Degree.